A clear look at Mortgage & Real Estate data accuracy in Model Match

 A missing field does not invalidate a transaction.
 It simply means that detail was not present in the source data at the time it was collected.

-Model Match continues to expand field-level coverage across both existing and new markets as more data becomes available
+Model Match continues to expand field-level coverage across both existing and new markets as more data becomes available.

 Historical data access